Women in Science and Engineering

 New WISE Center

 As WISE has become an integral part of our culture, all of our students have strengthened these essential skills.
-In response to the growing demand for this program, Westover is building a new Center for Women in Science and Engineering.
-This dedicated, state of the art facility will feature the following:
+In response to the growing demand for this program, Westover build a new Center for Women in Science and Engineering, which was completed in the spring of 2017.
+This dedicated, state of the art facility features the following:

 ● A “maker space” work area, well-equipped with supplies and tools, will allow more girls to work on more projects.